 Biscuits and Gravy buttermilk biscuits made in our bakery, hearty creamed sausage gravy

 Hash and Eggs grilled smoked brisket and potato hash, twin poached eggs, your selection of toast

 Steel Cut Oats - $7 to compliment your oats: housemade granola, brown sugar, dried Traverse City cherries, your selection of toast

-French Toast cinnamon vanilla bean, fruited housemade Pullman loaf, battered and griddled, whipped butter, maple syrup
+French Toast cinnamon vanilla bean, fruited housemade Pullman loaf, battered and griddled, whipped butter, maple syrup (Contains Nuts)

 South of the Border Burrito scrambled eggs, spicy chorizo sausage, peppers, onion, tomatoes, white cheddar cheese, Sweetwater home fries